russmckendrick/records/content/albums/flamagra-13672614/index.md

 styles: ["Abstract", "Jazzy Hip-Hop", "Fusion"]
 ---

-In the middle of writing his sixth album <i>Flamagra</i>, Steven Ellison—the experimental electronic producer known as Flying Lotus—took up piano lessons.
+In the middle of writing his sixth album <I>Flamagra</I>, Steven Ellison—the experimental electronic producer known as Flying Lotus—took up piano lessons.
 “It’s never too late!” the 35-year-old tells Apple Music.
 “It's always nice to have someone checking your technique and calling you on your bullshit.”
 For the past decade, Ellison’s primary tool has been his laptop, but for this album, he committed to learning each instrument.
-“It actually made me faster,” says the artist, who is a product of LA’s beat scene and the grandnephew of John and Alice Coltrane.
+“It actually made me faster,” says the artist, who is a product of LA’s beat scene and the grand-nephew of John and Alice Coltrane.
 “Suddenly, I could hear every part.”
-Inspired by the destructive wildfires that swept California's coastline and the deadly 2016 Ghost Ship fire, which broke out at a warehouse in Oakland, <i>Flamagra</i>—a jazzy, psychedelic concept album that spans 27 tracks—imagines a world in which Los Angeles was lit by an eternal flame.
+Inspired by the destructive wildfires that swept California's coastline and the deadly 2016 Ghost Ship fire, which broke out at a warehouse in Oakland, <I>Flamagra</I>—a jazzy, psychedelic concept album that spans 27 tracks—imagines a world in which Los Angeles was lit by an eternal flame.
 “One that was contained, and good,” he says.
-“How would we <i>use</i> it?'"
-To explore that heady framework, he tapped some of pop culture's most out-of-the-box thinkers, including George Clinton, David Lynch, Anderson .Paak, and Solange—all visionary artists with specific points of view who, Ellison knows, rarely do guest features.
+“How would we <I>use</I> it?'"
+To explore that heady framework, he tapped some of pop culture's most out-of-the-box thinkers, including George Clinton, David Lynch, Anderson .Paak and Solange—all visionary artists with specific points of view who, Ellison knows, rarely do guest features.
 "The fact is, most of these artists are my friends," he says.
 "I like to do things organically.
 That's the only way it feels right."
 Read on for the story behind each collaboration.<br />
 <b>Anderson .Paak, "More"</b>
 "I first met Andy a long time ago.
 He's a drummer and grew up around Thundercat and Ronald Bruner Jr., two amazing musicians Andy was probably inspired by.
-So I chased him down and we recorded the demo to 'More.'
+So I chased him down and we recorded the demo to 'More'.
 It was dope, but it was never done.
 There were things both of us wanted to change.
 For years I'd run into him at parties where he'd be like, 'What's up with the song, man?
 Is it done yet?
 Why ain't it done yet?'
 It became this running joke with his big ol' toothy smile.
 Then, finally, we got it done.
 And now we don't have nothin' to talk about."<br />
 <b>George Clinton, "Burning Down the House"</b>
 "I made this beat while I was in a big Parliament phase.
 One day, George came through and I threw it on.
 We sat next to each other working on it—the lyrics, the arrangements.
 And even though he's so brilliant, I was able to help fill in little gaps that made it work with the album's concept, so it was truly collaborative.
 It also gave me more confidence writing lyrics, which isn't something I normally do that often."<br />
 <b>Yukimi Nagano of Little Dragon, "Spontaneous"</b>